Dominic Holland: Stand-up comedy

 Holland started performing stand-up comedy in 1991, making his debut at The Comedy Café, Rivington Street, London.
 In 1993, he was briefly managed by Eddie Izzard.
 In Holland's first year at the Edinburgh Fringe his one-man show won the Perrier Best Newcomer award and good notices.
-Later in the autumn of 1993, Holland supported Eddie Izzard on her national tour.
+Later in the autumn of 1993, Holland supported Izzard on her national tour.
 In 1994, Holland returned to Edinburgh.
 In 1996, his show at the Edinburgh festival was nominated for the Perrier Award.
 Holland returned to the Edinburgh festival in 2006.
-In October 2012 Holland recorded his first stand up DVD at the Court Theatre in Tring.
+In October 2012, Holland recorded his first stand up DVD at the Court Theatre in Tring.

 The Sunday Times described Holland as "The UK's master of observational comedy" and The Daily Telegraph commented that "he is a top notch stand up who everyone should see".
 Bob Monkhouse called him "Britain's funniest not yet famous comedian".

 Television

 Holland made his TV debut appearance in 1993 on Central Television's Lafter Hours with Harry Hill.
 He was a team captain for two series of Bring Me the Head of Light Entertainment for Channel Five – with Graham Norton hosting in 1998.
-In 1999 and 2000, Holland appeared twice as a guest on Have I Got News for You, They Think It's All Over, and in 2000 The Royal Variety Performance.
+In 1999 and 2000, Holland appeared twice as a guest on Have I Got News for You (as well as being its regular warm-up act), They Think It's All Over, and in 2000, The Royal Variety Performance.
 He has appeared on Rob Brydon's Annually Retentive.
 He has been a regular panellist on the daytime debate show The Wright Stuff.

-Holland has made numerous guest appearances on numerous television shows, including The Clive James Show, The Brian Conley Show, The Des O'Connor Show, and Never Mind the Buzzcocks.
-He has participated in the Richard and Judy Show as well as Boom Bang-a-Bang and the National Lottery Draw Show.
+Holland has made numerous guest appearances on numerous television shows, including The Clive James Show, The Brian Conley Show, Des O'Connor Tonight, and Never Mind the Buzzcocks.
 He has written for the animated British sitcom, Warren United, originally titled The Wild World of Warren, produced for ITV by Baby Cow Productions.
 Six episodes were made, two of which co-written by Holland.

 Radio

 Holland's first foray into radio was on hospital radio when he joined North Middlesex Hospital's radio station, Radio North Mid in 1990.

-The Small World of Dominic Holland was a radio programme written and presented by Holland, featuring his stand-up work, but including sketches.
+The Small World of Dominic Holland was a radio programme written and presented by Holland, featuring his stand-up work and sketches.
 One series of the show was commissioned in 2000.
 This was first broadcast on BBC Radio 4 and won a Comic Heritage Award.
 It has been repeated on BBC 7.